Skip to main content

 What is this service?

-Through joining the For Brian community, families can build connections and enhance their circle of support.
-Opportunities for activity for brain health are shared with the community.
+Opportunities for activity for brain health are shared with the community on a Friday morning.
 For example social gatherings, a coffee morning, gardening, workshops, and activities of interest run by other organisations.

-The organisation was set up with and for people with dementia and their families and friends, an experiment to address the limitations and challenges in providing support.
+This organisation was set up with and for people with dementia and their families and friends, an experiment to address the limitations and challenges in providing support.
 It is a bespoke service, building community one person at a time, for as long as it is of interest.

 As a small organisation we ask that referrals are made through personal introduction, which usually has a bigger impact in the long run.
 We encourage health professionals to visit us on a Friday morning for the walk/cycling hub in order to maximise efficient use of resources.
 We offer families something different and are interested in exploring how this can benefit the support to people with dementia, their families and friends, in LBHF.